-On 31 July 2014 the Supervisory Board of UCB AG concluded its internal investigations into the so-called "cum-ex" transactions (the short selling of equities around dividend dates and claims for withholding tax credits on German share dividends) at UCB AG.
+On 31 July 2014 the Supervisory Board of UCB concluded its internal investigations into the so-called "cumex" transactions (the short selling of equities around dividend dates and claims for withholding tax credits on German share dividends) at UCB.

-In this context, criminal investigations have been conducted against current or former employees of UCB AG and UCB AG itself as an ancillary party by the Prosecutors in Frankfurt/Main, Cologne and Munich.
-With respect to UCB AG, all proceedings originally initiated by the aforesaid prosecution offices were finally closed with payment of a fine or the payment of a forfeiture.
+In this context, criminal investigations have been conducted against current or former employees of UCB and UCB itself as an ancillary party by the Prosecutors in Frankfurt/Main, Cologne and Munich.
+With respect to UCB, all proceedings originally initiated by the aforesaid prosecution offices were finally closed with payment of a fine or the payment of a forfeiture.

-In December 2018, in connection with an ongoing investigation against other financial institutions and former Bank employees, UCB AG was informed by the Cologne Prosecutor of the initiation of a new investigation in connection with an administrative offence regarding "cum-ex" transactions involving Exchange Traded Funds ("ETF").
-In April 2019 these investigations were extended to so called ex/ex-transactions, in which an involvement of the Bank in the sourcing of cum/ex transactions of other market participants on the ex-day is suspected.
+In December 2018, in connection with an ongoing investigation against other financial institutions and former Bank employees, UCB was informed by the Cologne Prosecutor of the initiation of a new investigation in connection with an administrative offence regarding "cum-ex" transactions involving Exchange Traded Funds ("ETF").
+In April 2019 these investigations were extended to so called ex/ex-transactions, in which an involvement of the Issuer in the sourcing of cum/ex transactions of other market participants on the ex-day is suspected.
 The facts are being examined internally.
-UCB AG is cooperating with the authorities.
+UCB is cooperating with the authorities.

 On 28 July 2021, the Federal Criminal Court (BGH) rendered a decision through which the principle criminal liability of cum/ex structures was determined the first time.
-With its decisions of 6 April 2022 and 17 November 2022, the BGH confirmed two criminal judgements in other cum/ex cases of the Regional Court of Bonn, thus further solidifying its case law.
-UCB AG is monitoring the development.
+With its decisions of 6 April 2022,17 November 2022 and 20 September 2023, the BGH confirmed two criminal judgements in other cum/ex cases of the Regional Court of Bonn, thus further solidifying its case law.
+The Federal Constitutional Court rejected several complaints against decisions of the BGH, thereby confirming the case law of the BGH.
+UCB is monitoring the development.

-In June 2023, the Munich tax authorities completed a regular field audit of UCB AG for the years 2013 to 2016 which includes, among other things, a review of transactions in equities around the dividend record date (so called cum/cum transactions).
-During these years UCB AG performed, among other things, securities-lending transactions with different domestic counterparties which include, but are not limited to, different types of cum/cum transactions.
+In June 2023, the Munich tax authorities completed a regular field audit of UCB for the years 2013 to 2016 which includes, among other things, a review of transactions in equities around the dividend record date (so called cum/cum transactions).
+During these years UCB performed, among other things, securities-lending transactions with different domestic counterparties which include, but are not limited to, different types of cum/cum transactions.
 It still remains to be clarified whether, and under which circumstances, tax credits can be obtained or taxes refunded with regard to different types of cum/cum transactions.
 Some of the taxes credited from the cum/cum transactions are currently not recognized for tax purposes by the tax audit.
-UCB AG reserves the right to appeal against the tax authorities' view.
-Moreover, with respect to cum/cum transactions in which the counterparty of UCB AG claimed tax credits in the past, it cannot be ruled out that UCB AG might be exposed to third party claims under civil law.
+UCB appealed against the tax assessments for 2013 to 2015, which were amended based on the findings of the tax audit regarding cum/cum transactions.
+Moreover, with respect to cum/cum transactions in which the counterparty of UCB claimed tax credits in the past, it cannot be ruled out that UCB might be exposed to third party claims under civil law.